 And if English isn’t your first language, Code Avengers is one of the best websites to learn coding in your own language.
 They offer courses in German, Spanish, French, Dutch, Portuguese, Japanese, and Russian, too.

-12. Khan Academy
+13: Khan Academy

 Khan Academy has a huge selection of resources to learn how to code online for free.
 You can learn literally anything on Khan Academy at your own pace.